mazzoal/dataV2-labs/module-2/Statistics-Foundations/README.md

 Describe the following events:
 * Case A: The score of player A is 2.
-* Case B: The greatest score is lower or equal than 2.
+* Case B: The greatest score is lower or equal than 2. the player 2 gain 1 or nothing
 * Case C: Considering the case where the winner gets as many coins as the difference between scores (D), describe:
   * Player A wins at least 4 coins.
+  6 and 2 or 5 and 1
   * Player A loses more than 2 coins.
+  6 and 4 to 3 and 1
-  * Player A neither wins nor loses coins.
+  * Player A neither wins nor loses coins. same score for both

 ## Bonus challenges
 ### Bonus Challenge 1